alysonfarias/blog-nuxt/app/content/about.md

 [@alysonfariasss](https://www.instagram.com/alysonfarias/)

 Don't hesitate to drop a message about anything that grabs your attention there.
 I'd love to chat about it

+Still trying to think better and get good at getting good